Phone scams

 The changeover has started, and some people have already been moved to the digital system.

-For most networks, the changeover will have happened by December 2025.
+For most people, the changeover will have happened by January 2027.

 This is an industry-wide change, but timescales may differ depending on your service provider.
-However, for most networks, the move to digital landlines will happen by December 2025.
+Originally, it was expected that for most networks the move to digital landlines would have happened by December 2025.
+However, BT now expects all of their customers will have moved to the new digital system by the end of January 2027.
+Other companies may also review their timescales.

 Providers will contact their customers ahead of the change to let them know when they'll be making the switch to a digital landline.